anthonykling/music_subgenre_classification/README.md

 | Random Forest   |  0.68   | 0.64  | 0.53  |  0.71        |
 |  **XGBoost**    |  **0.77**   | **0.72**  | 0.60  |  **0.79**        |

 We can see that XGBoost outperforms in most except for Techno.
 Please refer to the model notebooks for results on recall and precision.
+In particular, one may care more about precision for subgenre classification for the purposes of playlist creation, for example.

 We used a neural network with hidden layers of sizes 500, 100, and 20.
 The output layer was of size 4.
 The input layer was of size 2614, the number of numerical features available after deleting features which had constant values throughout the data.
 The input data is first normalized using the calculated mean and standard deviation of the training data, before being input into the model.